Key Takeaways

 Thoughts From CreditNinja

-CreditNinja wants you to understand that before taking out a loan that uses your car as collateral, it is essential that you pay close attention to the repayment terms and monthly payment.
+CreditNinja wants you to understand that before taking out a loan that uses your car as collateral, it is essential that you pay close attention to the repayment terms and monthly payments.
 This way, you can rest assured that you can repay your loan.

 References: